paldhous/ucb/2014/dataviz/md_raw/class8.md

 (Source: [*The New York Times*](http://elections.nytimes.com/2012/results/president?view=county_margin_change_view))

 In such cases, scaled circles located to the center of geographic areas can be a better option.
-Here is another map from the same interactive, using that approach to visualize the size of each candidates lead in each county, measured by the absolute number of votes.
+Here is another map from the same interactive, using that approach to visualize the size of each candidate's lead in each county, measured by the absolute number of votes.
 This shows how Barack Obama won the election through his strong support in densely populated urban areas:

 ![](./img/class8_11.jpg)